 “I think most people are more motivated if they understand how their job connects to the bigger picture.”

-“Are we communicating with our customers and encouraging them to communicate with us?”
-Hubbard believes that sitting down face-to-face and having a conversation is a rich and effective way of giving customer service.
+“Are we communicating with our customers and encouraging them to communicate with us?", Hubbard asks.
+Sitting down face-to-face and having a conversation is a rich and effective way of giving customer service.

 Having one university with three campuses means we have three areas of presence here in the region and therefore we must evaluate how we provide our services.
 “I think the expansion downtown and the shift of activity from north campus to south campus is a reason to take a fresh look at what we are doing and how we are doing it.”

-The Office of Vice President for Finance and Administration (VPFA) supports the goals of realizing UB 2020 by looking at the initiatives that came out of the infrastructure taskforce.
+The Office of Vice President for Finance and Administration supports the goals of Top 25 Ambition initiative by looking at the initiatives that came out of the infrastructure taskforce.
 Those covered capital planning, how we make decisions around capital investments, how we communicate those decisions and how we connect those to our academic and university goals.
 In the area of human resources we would look into professional development programs and robust evaluation systems.
 As we expand downtown, shared services will help to provide operational effectiveness and efficiencies.

-Hubbard expects her units to support the UB 2020 initiative in four different ways:
+Hubbard expects her units to support the Top 25 Ambition initiative in four different ways: